 Gring’s Mill Recreation Area consists of 33 acres featuring tennis courts, softball field, exercise course, sand volleyball, and children’s play area.
 There is a game court area that includes shuffleboard, quoits and horseshoe pits.

 The Union Canal Towpath Trail is also a great spot for hiking and biking.
 The path follows where the mules pulling the canal boats would trod along the Union Canal.
 This historical path still has many remnants and reminders of the canal’s construction and operation.
 Numbered markers identify historical and cultural features of interest which are explained in the Union Canal Bicycle & Walking Trail Map.
 You can access this path from many favorite outdoor parks and areas including Gring’s Mill.
 It also connects to the Schuylkill River Trail and there is a 1.8 mile connector trail to the Blue Marsh Trail System.
 The path is just over 4 miles long.

 Middle Creek Wildlife Management Area is a 6,000-acre mecca for wildlife and is only a 15-minute drive south of the home.
 The facility is most known for watching the thousands of ducks, geese and swans swooping in during fall and spring migrations.
 The 400-acre lake has surrounding areas for picnicking, self-guided bike and driving tours and 12 hiking trails.

 The home is in Conrad Weiser Area School District.
 This public-school District is in western Berks County encompassing approximately 100 square miles.
 Two elementary schools, a middle school and high school make up the district.
 Conrad Weiser School district is home of The Scouts.
 The student population of Conrad Weiser is around 3,000.

 How to Make this Home Yours…

 Overall, this updated home is a unique find in Womelsdorf!
 The price of the home is $189,900.
-This home is now under contract.
+This home is SOLD.
 Call our team at 717-450-7090 for help in finding your next home!